IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Andrew_Wiles" target="_blank">Andrew Wiles</a>

+>“I have discovered a truly remarkable proof of this theorem which this margin is too small to contain.”

+>“The result of my work has been the most extraordinary, the most unforeseen, and the happiest, that ever was; for, after having performed all the equations, multiplications, antitheses, and other operations of my method, and having finally finished the problem, I have found that my principle gives exactly and precisely the same proportion for the refractions which Monsieur Descartes has established.”

+― <a href="https://en.wikipedia.org/wiki/Pierre_de_Fermat" target="_blank">Pierre de Fermat</a>

 >“Every mathematician worthy of the name has experienced, if only rarely, the state of lucid exaltation in which one thought succeeds another as if miraculously, and in which the unconscious (however one interprets this word) seems to play a role.
 In a famous passage, Poincaré describes how he discovered Fuchsian functions in such a moment.
 About such states, Gauss is said to have remarked as follows: "Procreare jucundum (to conceive is a pleasure)"; he added, however, "sed parturire molestum (but to give birth is painful)." **Unlike sexual pleasure, this feeling may last for hours at a time, even for days.
 Once you have experienced it, you are eager to repeat it but unable to do so at will**, unless perhaps by dogged work which it seems to reward with its appearance.
 It is true that the pleasure experienced is not necessarily in proportion with the value of the discoveries with which it is associated.”

 >“First rank scientists recruit first rank scientists, but second rank scientists tend to recruit third rank scientists, third rank scientists recruit fifth rank, and so on.”